 Laundry detergents are also highly water-soluble and are particularly effective in hard water.
 Unlike soap, they do not bind with the salts in hard water to create a scum, meaning no residues left on your clothing.
 Further, detergents emulsify dirt and hold it in suspension, meaning they mix with the dirt in your wash, lift it and allow it to be carried down the drain.

-Kinds Of Laundry Detergent
+4 Types Of Detergent

 There are four main types of laundry detergent, while the delivery method to your wash may vary, the vast majority will contain similar active ingredients.
 Most laundry detergents contain a huge cocktail of chemicals, which can be harmful to both you and your family.